 Bethanea Kottwitz has been a crafter and artist for her whole life.
-Her introduction in fiber started 15 years ago when she learned how to sew.
+Her introduction in fiber started over 15 years ago when she learned how to sew.
 Since then, she has expanded her knowledge to many other fiber crafts.
-Bethanea was introduced into the world of needle felting over 10 years ago (at the Wisconsin Sheep and Wool Festival) and fell in love with wool.
-She now enjoys spinning, both wet and needle felting, dyeing, crocheting, and her newest love inkle weaving.
+Bethanea was introduced into the world of needle felting (at the Wisconsin Sheep and Wool Festival) and fell in love with wool.
+She now enjoys spinning, both wet and needle felting, dyeing, crocheting, inkle weaving, and other arts and crafts.
 Bethanea has raised both angora rabbits and poodles which she uses for her own ‘fiber’ herd.

 Karen Kottwitz – Hartford, WI

 The Krause’s started the family’s llama farm, Pine Knoll Llamas located in Clintonville, back in 1988.
 Her passion for fiber started with a llama outing where Kathy saw llama fiber being combed.
-An “internal switch” was flipped on that she says changed her life forever!
+An ‘internal switch’ was flipped on that she says changed her life forever!
 She shears her own llamas and processes her own wools/fibers.
 Kathy states that she loves every aspect of wool and all levels of processing, saying, “There’s no greater THRILL than to take a fleece and to work with it to see the finished product.”
-She is one of the founders of Fiber Thing, an event that was held annually in Shawano, Wisconsin and still remains a committee member of the current Fiber thing event now called “Winter Weekend Warm-up”.
+She is one of the founders of ‘fiber thing’, an event that was held annually in Shawano, Wisconsin and still remains a committee member of the current event now called ‘Winter Weekend Warm-Up’.
 In 2010, Kathy and her husband Richard, opened a retail yarn/spinning shop called The Copper Llama.
-The shop is located on their property in an old restored 1300 sq. ft. shed which offers a full line of yarns and accessories, roving and fibers for the knitter/spinner/felter.
+The shop is located on their property in an old restored 1300 sq. ft. shed which offers a full line of yarns and accessories, rovings and fibers for the knitter/spinner/felter.

-I have been weaving since 1988 and teaching since 1999.
-I love to share the joy of basket weaving with those around me and have done so by teaching in Indiana, Illinois, Florida, Kentucky, Michigan, New Mexico, North Carolina, Oklahoma, Wisconsin, and the Caribbean on the Basket Weaving Cruises.
-Making basket weaving fun, relaxing, and inspiring is my goal.
-In 2003 I won the Eiteljorg Museums Weavers Challenge.
-In 2009 I added broom making as an outshoot of weaving and it too in now a passion.
-In 2016 I received the honor of being named an Indian Artisan by the State of Indiana for both broom making and basket weaving.
+Bev has been weaving since 1988 and teaching since 1999.
+She loves to share the joy of basket weaving with those around her and has done so by teaching in Indiana, Illinois, Florida, Kentucky, Michigan, New Mexico, North Carolina, Oklahoma, Wisconsin, California and the Caribbean on the Basket Weaving Cruises.
+Making basket weaving fun, relaxing, and inspiring is her goal.
+In 2003, she won the Eiteljorg Museums Weavers Challenge.
+In 2009, she added broom making as an outshoot of weaving and it, too, is now a passion.
+In 2016, she received the honor of being named an Indiana Artisan by the State of Indiana for both broom making and basket weaving

 Nancy Macali – Munroe Falls, OH

-Hello!
-My name is Nancy Macali.
-I have been teaching for 44 years and taught high school for 35 years.
-Throughout my retirement I have continued to give workshops and guest lectures.
-My love of fibers started in my youth living next-door to my grandmother.
-She taught me to knit, sew, and garden.
-I continued my pursuit of fiber knowledge throughout college to present day.
+Nancy Macali has been teaching for 44 years and taught high school for 35 years.
+Throughout her retirement she has continued to give workshops and guest lectures.
+Nancy’s love of fibers started in her youth living next-door to her grandmother.
+She taught her to knit, sew, and garden.
+Nancy continued her pursuit of fiber knowledge throughout college to present day.

-As an artist and creator, I am skilled in weaving, knitting, felting, dyeing, spinning, sewing, and other various techniques.
-I am passionate about sharing my knowledge with others and encourage the exchange of creative discourse.
+As an artist and creator, she is skilled in weaving, knitting, felting, dyeing, spinning, sewing, and other various techniques.
+Nancy is passionate about sharing her knowledge with others and encourages the exchange of creative discourse.

 Ingrid McMasters – Stoughton, WI